What Is a DWI Charge in Washington, DC?

 Under DC law, driving while intoxicated DWI refers to breaking the per se laws for driving under the influence.
 DC uses blood alcohol concentration (BAC) to determine if a driver is driving under the influence of alcohol.

 A breath, blood, or urine test is often imposed when a driver is suspected of operating a motor vehicle after alcohol consumption.
 The DWI offense is charged if the blood alcohol content of the defendant is at 0.08% or higher at the time of testing.
 The blood alcohol content is evidence that the defendant was intoxicated above the legal limit.
+This will also lead to DC DUI penalties.

 Operating a motor vehicle with a blood-alcohol level above the legal limit translates to a severe charge and immediate license suspension.
 Drivers under the age of 21 can be convicted of DWI with any amount of alcohol in the system.